 She asked me if I wanted to be saved.
-I replied that I did with all my heart.
+I replied that I did “with all my heart.”
 “Then you are saved!” she said, as if that was that.
-Seeing that I was not convinced she explained, “You just have to want salvation for it to be yours.”
-“Like playing make-believe?”
-I asked suspiciously.
+Seeing I was not convinced, she explained, “You just have to want salvation for it to be yours.”
+“Like make-believe?”
+I asked, suspiciously.
 “Yes,” she said with so much wisdom, “It’s just like make-believe at first.”

-I am told that my faith was strong then, and that my boyish prayers were fierce, as if I understood somehow that the veracity of my belief would be determined by the sincerity with which I believed.
+I am told my faith was strong then, and that my boyish prayers were fierce, as if I understood like Luther that the veracity of my belief would be determined by the sincerity with which I believed.
 But as I grew older my imagination became less convincing, and I started to question Christy’s assurances.
-It didn’t take long for me to begin looking again for whatever that little boy was trying to find at the altar.
+Eventually I began looking again for whatever that little boy was trying to find at the altar.

-I struggled so hard to find him truly until all that was left was the sincerity of a child-like longing, and the determination of a belief that my boyish prayers had been answered.
+I struggled so hard to find Him truly until all that was left was the sincerity of a child-like longing, and the determination of a belief from which my boyish prayers might be answered.